Tolluset/memozang/README.md

 # Memozang

-Just a simple board for memos.
+Just a simple page for writing memos.

-The page saves memos just on the local storage.